Immerse Yourself in Rum History at Ron del Barrilito

 As you walk through this tour, realize that this is the actual production area, where everything is done by hand, so you never know what step of the process you will see people working.
 It is a really personal tour, and it is so interesting to see.
 In the past we were lucky enough to see the workers hand-gluing the labels onto the bottles.

 After the tour, you are free to walk around the yard or return to the visitors center.
-They offer this “Heritage Tour” as a stand alone tour for $25 per person, and it takes approximately 30 minutes.
+Tour takes approximately 30 minutes.

 But our tour wasn’t over yet!
 After the Heritage Tour, we continued to rooms where they conduct their Mixology and Rum Tasting tours.
 These tours are kept small (maximum 10 people) which keeps the experience personal (and complies with current COVID-related guidelines).